In Tim Keller’s book Generous Justice: How God’s Grace Makes Us Just, he shares these words:

 The list could go on and on.

 Where will God’s people be during this time?
 Will we respond?

 I have friends filling backpacks with personal hygiene goods, food, water, and information for assistance.
 They are taking them to homeless individuals in their community and serving them through an outreach called, “Blessings in Disguise”.

 I have other friends who are serving in low income areas assisting them with legal issues for low cost or no cost at all because they feel called to serve that demographic with their professional abilities.

 These friends of mine are stepping into the lives of the broken to serve and love the least and lost.
 They are making a difference with the gifts and talents God has given them.

 We all have something to give.
 We all have the ability to make a difference.
 In this season, may we be more intentional about answering the call to be the hands and feet of Jesus.

 May we respond to the needs of the less fortunate.
 May we listen to the cries and recognize the necessity of God’s people to be present in the healing.
 May we be the peacemakers and healers who reveal the glorious character of our Creator.

 Peace and blessings friends.

-QUESTION: How can you be more active in serving the least and broken?
+QUESTION: How can you be more active in serving the least and broken this holiday season?